lozzahax/lozzax-docs-gitbook/using-the-oxen-blockchain/oxen-service-node-guides/staking-to-shared-service-node.md

 ## Step 3

-On this step you will need to enter the service node public key obtained from the node operator \(or [OxenBlocks](https://lokiblocks.com/service_nodes)\) and the amount of Oxen you are contributing to the node.
+On this step you will need to enter the service node public key obtained from the node operator \(or [LozzaxBlocks](https://lokiblocks.com/service_nodes)\) and the amount of Lozzax you are contributing to the node.

 ## Step 4